cdslaborg/paramonte/install.config.md

 > We highly recommend to specify the MATLAB choice explicitly via this argument as CMake often has difficultly choosing the right MATLAB version among several options.

+> **NOTE**
+> If you are a ParaMonte developer and aim to specify a MATLAB installation against which you intend to build the library,
+> always ensure to install the oldest possible compatible MATLAB version.
+This ensures the generated MEX files are compatible
+> with all newer MATLAB version.
+The opposite does not generally hold.
+For example, MATLAB 2024a MEX files are not compatible with
+> MATLAB 2020b environment and libraries.

 **optional**.
 The default value for `matlab_root_dir_path` is set automatically by CMake.